Here's why you can't upload a secured, protected, or locked PDF.

 If you are not the person that has set a password for the locked PDF, we recommend that you respect the privacy settings of the file and use Flipsnack to upload other types of documents.

-If you set the password yourself because you want to protect the PDF from being viewed by the general public, but you want it in flipbook format, we can help.
+If you set the password yourself because you want to protect the PDF from being viewed by the general public, but you want it in a flipbook format, we can help.
+Remove the restriction from the PDF file, and use Flipsnack to add the required protection.
 We have multiple privacy settings and options, including password-protection.

-If you set a password in Flipsnack, our system will not display any pages, unless the reader inputs the password.
-We recommend to also block the PDF download functionality, just as an extra security measure (in Customize).
+If you set a password in Flipsnack, our system will not display any pages unless the reader inputs the password.
+We recommend you also block the PDF download functionality, just as an extra security measure (in Customize).

 An even more secure option